codurance/site/_posts/2018-01-11-applicatives-validation.md

     | otherwise = Nothing
 ```

 `makeAddress` and `makeBody` successfully leveraged the functoriality of Maybe.
-We were able to cleanly apply the validation function to obtain a `Maybe String` to then fmap it to `Maybe Address` and `Maybe Body` respectively.
+We were able to apply the validation function to obtain a `Maybe String` to then fmap it to `Maybe Address` and `Maybe Body` respectively.

 On the other hand, the `makeEmail` implementation is much more involved and cumbersome.
 Let's see why we had to do the break down of Maybe values manually.